The One Marketing Automation Hack That Deserves Your Attention

 What are we talking about when we talk about marketing automation?
 On a basic level, it refers to software platforms designed to automate marketing tasks like email, social media and website actions.
-Ideally it’s implemented not just as a time-saver, but so that brands can deliver intelligently designed, personalised experiences to nurture customers at exactly the right moment.
+Ideally it’s implemented not just as a time-saver, but so that brands can deliver intelligently designed, personalized experiences to nurture customers at exactly the right moment.

-That’s the real strength of marketing automation — cutting through the complexity and the noise of inboxes, social feeds and competing websites to deliver customised, timely messaging and solutions.
+That’s the real strength of marketing automation — cutting through the complexity and the noise of inboxes, social feeds and competing websites to deliver customized, timely messaging and solutions.
 Anyone who is interested in generating high-quality leads should be implementing this powerful tool.

-It may sound like a no-brainer, but you’d be surprised just how many brands think they can’t offer personalised marketing automations because they either don’t have enough data or they don’t have the right data.
+It may sound like a no-brainer, but you’d be surprised just how many brands think they can’t offer personalized marketing automations because they either don’t have enough data or they don’t have the right data.

 Start by eliminating the words “can’t” and “don’t” from your vocab, roll up your sleeves and look at what information you do have to work with.
 Without using data to profile your customers, you risk blindly sending the wrong messaging.
 Your buyers are not all the same, so treat them like the individuals they are, whenever and wherever possible.
-Plus, considering that 86% of buyers say marketing personalisation plays a role in their purchase decisions, it’s important to make the most out of whatever data you’re collecting.
+Plus, considering that 86% of buyers say marketing personalization plays a role in their purchase decisions, it’s important to make the most out of whatever data you’re collecting.

 Don’t underestimate the influence of knowing simple things like name, gender and basic shopping behaviors.
 Even emails that simply include the first name of the recipient within the subject line receive higher click-through rates than emails that don’t.

-How to Personalise Your Marketing Automation?
+How to Personalize Your Marketing Automation?

 1. Use Chatbots to Creatively Gather More Accurate Customer Data